euler-xyz/euler-price-oracle/README.md

 The quoting interface offers several benefits to consumers:
 - **More intuitive queries:** Oracles are commonly used in DeFi to determine the value of assets. `getQuote` does exactly that.
 - **More expressive interface:** The unit price is a special case of a quote where `inAmount` is one whole unit of `base`.
-- **Safe and flexible integrations:** Under `IPriceOracle` adapters are internally responsible for decimals conversions.
-This allows consumers to more easily switch pricing sources as they can remain agnostic to the internals of a particular provider.
+- **Safe and flexible integrations:** Under `IPriceOracle` adapters are internally responsible for converting decimals.
+This allows consumers to decouple themselves from a particular provider as they can remain agnostic to its implementation details.

 ### Bid/Ask Pricing